- School & Youth

 Essays by well-known experts describe significant aspects of garden making in America: Judith B. Tankard on garden writing; Richard C. Nylander on commercial catalogues, architecture, and ornament; Alan Emmet on garden portraits; and Virginia Lopez Begg on garden clubs.
 Everything for the Garden is a visual delight that should be on every garden lover’s bookshelf.

-Copies of Everything for the Garden are available by calling 617-994-5925, or look for them in our museum shops.
+Copies of Everything for the Garden are available by calling 617-994-5925, in the museum shops of Historic New England properties, or on the Casemate Publishers website.
 The extensively illustrated, 144-page softcover book, published by Historic New England and distributed by Casemate Publishers, sells for $29.99.